DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

-The media tycoons know doing their responsibilities would make it difficult for the capitalist system to continue, so they put sensationalist shows on air, keeping people busy thus putting what shouldn’t be to the place of what should be.
+The media tycoons know doing their responsibilities would make it difficult for the capitalist system to continue, so they put sensationalist shows on air, keeping people busy thus putting what shouldn't be to the place of what should be.
 These shows are not the only option.
 Numbers indicate that these shows are not bringing revenues or ratings as they make it out to be.